-The Master of Liberal Arts, Management degree field consists of 12 courses (48 credits) with at least four taken on campus here at Harvard University.
+The Master of Liberal Arts, Management degree field consists of 12 courses (48 credits).
+At least four courses are taken on campus here at Harvard University.
 Weekend options are available, where you can complete the requirement in 4 weekends.
 For the capstone track, you complete two 3-week courses on campus (see the on-campus experience).

 - Determine your initial admissions eligibility.

 - Learn about the 3 degree courses required for admission.

 12 Graduate Courses